seal-codes/webapp/ARCHITECTURE.md

 1. **Self-contained verification**: The QR code contains all data needed for basic verification
 2. **Cryptographic verification**: The attestation is signed by the service's private key
-3. **Public key verification**: Verification can use either the embedded public key or fetch the latest key
+3. **Public key verification**: Verification can use either the embedded public key or fetch the historical key that was valid at signing time

 This approach provides flexibility while maintaining security: